*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 You’ve got your airline tickets.
 Your Pinterest boards are loaded with “things to do in Barcelona”.
 Next up: planning!
 But where to start?
-Well, I’ve created – for you – a recommended Barcelona itinerary: 3 days in the city that I’ve called home for the past 10 years.
+Well, I’ve created a recommended Barcelona itinerary: 3 days in the city that I’ve called home for the past 10 years.
 Check out the routes and recommended places to eat on the MAP at the bottom of this post.
 Read about your 3 perfect days in Barcelona!

 I recommend this one: The Barcelona City Pass, which costs 69.50€.